Becoming a Contract Interpreter

 An independent contractor is expected to be an operating business.
 Therefore, when you work with IU, we are actually contracting with your business, rather than your private identity.
 This means you must be registered as a Corporation (Inc.), a Limited Liability Corporation (LLC) or a Doing Business As (DBA) entity.
 Registering as any of these designations means you are given a Federal Tax ID Number.
 In addition, you must have a business license, business cards, and evidence that you advertise and market your services on relevant websites, publications, and forums.

-The legal requirements listed above apply to all contracted interpreters and translators of IU.
+The legal requirements listed above apply to all contracted interpreters and translators of IU in the State of California.

 Information for Independent Contractors